 - Chickasha Festival of Light [Free] Sunday -Thursday: 6pm – 10pm & Friday & Saturday: 6pm – 11pm

-Head to Tulsa- The Philbrook Museum of Art is a gem even your family from Oklahoma may not have visited before!
-Right now, the Philbrook Festival is live, so enjoy thousands of lights, and special events for the family including a Lego Villiage, Make and take activities, Santa, food and drink, and so much more!
+The Philbrook Museum of Art is a gem even your family from Oklahoma may not have visited before!
+Right now, the Philbrook Festival goes from November 26th- December 31st!
+So enjoy thousands of lights, and special events for the family including a Lego Villiage, Make and take activities, Santa, food and drink, and so much more!
 Details here.
-Admission $15/person.
-Schedule varies, most festival events are at 6 pm.
+Admission $15/person and you can choose a day or evening event experience.

 Ideas for Staying In: